zus2/PyTrain/README.md

 ### To add: broadcast to second hub , headlights control

-### Comments welcome, particularly the asynchronous logic and functionality
+### Comments welcome, particularly the asynchronous logic and functionality.
+I am a new to Python, Pybricks and Multitasking !